KarmaCST/Bhutanese-Sign-Language-Digits-Recognition/README.md

  ## Note:
  1. Data preprocessing codes are given in folder named Codes.
- 2. Clone Model folder to your local system and follow the instruction given in the steps.txt file to execute codes.
+ 2. Clone Model folder to your local system and follow the instruction given in the ReadMe.txt file to execute codes.
- 3. Image Data Folder:- Train a model reading image from train and test folders.
+ 3. Image Data Folder:- Train a model reading images from train and test folders.
- 4. PickledData Folder:- Train a model using pickled data from x.pickle and y.pickle.
+ 4. PickledData Folder:- Train a model using pickled Images data from x.pickle and y.pickle.
  5. Model Folder:- It contains trained model and deployment code using VS Code, OpenCV and Laptop Webcamb.

 # Citation